aesara-devs/aesara/doc/extending/graph_rewriting.rst

 exercise, try to rewrite :class:`Simplify` using :class:`NodeFinder`.
 (Hint: you want to use the method it publishes instead of the call to toposort)

-Then, in :meth:`GlobalOptimizer.apply` we do the actual job of simplification.
+Then, in :meth:`GraphRewriter.apply` we do the actual job of simplification.
 We start by iterating through the graph in topological order.
 For each node encountered, we check if it's a ``div`` node.
 If not, we have nothing to do here.
 If so, we put in ``x``, ``y`` and ``z`` the numerator,